-Status: The Ogoni are a distinct ethnic nationality within the Federal Republic of Nigeria who have lived in the Niger Delta for more than 500 years.
+Status: Distinct ethnic nationality within the Federal Republic of Nigeria

 Capital City: Bori

 Languages: Khana, Gokhana, Eleme, Tae; distinct language group within the Benue-Congo branch of African languages